BPScott/talk-the-step-after-styleguides/index.md

 of iPlayer Radio and we want to share a single visual style across these two distinct applications developed by different teams.
-This means that we need to abstract our component library and styleguide out of the /programmes application into a neutral location and thatgives us an opportunity to use the things we learned last time in creating a new stricter, formalised approach.
+This means that we need to abstract our component library and styleguide out of the /programmes application into a neutral location and that gives us an opportunity to use the things we learned last time in creating a new stricter, formalised approach.

-And so we've wrote our new component library, which we've called Amen for breakbeat sampling reasons.
+And so we've wrote our new component library, which we've called Amen for all-radio-project-names-must-be-puns and breakbeat sampling reasons.
 </aside>
 </section>